bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 categories: ["podcast"]
 date: 2023-02-11
 ---
-Introduction
+## Introduction

 NVK: 00:00:40

 Today we have an absolute all-star panel here.
-We're going to be talking about the Bitcoin OP_Vault.
+We're going to be talking about the Bitcoin `OP_VAULT`.
 It's a new proposal by James.
- any new proposals to Bitcoin, there is a lot to go over.
+And like any new proposals to Bitcoin, there is a lot to go over.
 And It's a very big, interesting topic.
 So today we have Rijndael.